 But the idea that he might change to make life easier on his family?
 It wasn’t in the cards.

 When I was a kid, my mom would tell stories about her horses and various adventures on the ranches where her father worked.
-I liked hearing how she and her sister Dolly would go to the bone pile sometimes, to have a good cry over the remains of a favorite dog.
+I liked hearing how she and her sister Dolly would go to the bone pile sometimes to have a good cry over the remains of a favorite dog.
 The sisters performed tricks on their ponies before imaginary audiences.

 Some of the stories have faded, leaving behind mere impressions.
-One is the summery feeling of newly cut hay on bare feet, the individual stalks soft as hair, stalks that dry and stiffen into sharp and stabbing stubble.
+One is the summery feeling of newly cut hay on bare feet, the individual stalks soft as hair, stalks that dry and stiffen over time into sharp and stabbing stubble.

 At the end of “Brokeback Mountain,” a scene between Ennis and his daughter, who had beautiful long hair like my mother, touched a nerve.

 In Ennis’ remote trailer, father and daughter talked with an unstated affection.
 Also unspoken was a share of hopelessness and loneliness.
+She had come to tell her dad she planned to get married.
+He wanted to know her future husband would be good to her.

 I don’t imagine it’s easy to be the daughter of a ranch hand, when his love for his hardscrabble life doesn’t leave much room for you.